senorwatsonsan/ucxlogparser/README.md

 > $python3 ~/ucxlogparser.py UCX/204@204-00000000 ~/downloads/logs/full

-Note: If piping into less, use - R
+Note: If piping into less, use "-R" as in:
-As in:
 > $python3 ~/ucxlogparser.py UCX/204@204-00000000 ~/downloads/logs/full | less -R